-Cheryl L. Cohen has served as a member of our board of directors since April 2015.
-From September 2011 until July 2014, Ms. Cohen served as Chief Commercial Officer of Medivation, Inc., or Medivation.
-Ms. Cohen currently serves as president of CLC Consulting, a pharmaceutical and biotechnology consulting firm specializing in new product start-up and commercialization, where she also served as president from September 2008 until September 2011.
-From November 2007 to September 2008, she served as the vice president, strategic commercial group, of Health Care Systems, Inc., a Johnson & Johnson company, and from October 1998 to November 2007, she worked at Janssen Biotech, Inc. (formerly Centocor Biotech, Inc.), a Johnson company, in a variety of senior sales roles including vice president, rheumatology franchise.
+Cheryl L. Cohen has served as a member of our board of directors since April 2015 and as a member of our compensation committee since September 2015.
+From September 2011 until July 2014, Ms. Cohen served as Chief Commercial Officer of Medivation, Inc. Ms. Cohen currently serves as president of CLC Consulting, a pharmaceutical and biotechnology consulting firm specializing in new product start-up and commercialization, where she also served as president from September 2008 until September 2011.
+From November 2007 to September 2008, she served as the vice president, strategic commercial group, of Health Care Systems, Inc., a Johnson & Johnson company, and from October 1998 to November 2007, she worked at Janssen Biotech, Inc. (formerly Centocor Biotech, Inc.), a Johnson & Johnson company, in a variety of senior sales roles including vice president, rheumatology franchise.
 Ms. Cohen began her career at Solvay Pharmaceuticals in a variety of sales positions.
+Ms. Cohen currently serves on the boards of directors of Protein Sciences Corp., a private company, and Vital Therapies, Inc., a publicly-traded company.
 Ms. Cohen received her B.A. from Saint Joseph College.
 We believe Ms. Cohen is qualified to serve on our board of directors due to her expertise in oncology and new drug commercialization.

 Joseph A. Yanchik, III is one of our founders and has served as a member of our board of directors since August 2005 and as a member of our audit committee since January 2012.
 Mr. Yanchik served as our Chief Executive Officer from August 2005 until August 2008.
-Mr. Yanchik has served as the President and Chief Executive Officer of Aileron Therapeutics, Inc., or Aileron, since July 2005.
+Mr. Yanchik has served as the President and Chief Executive Officer, and as a director, of Aileron Therapeutics, Inc., or Aileron, since July 2005.
 Mr. Yanchik previously served as Venture Partner at Apple Tree Partners, or Apple Tree, a life sciences investment firm, from June 2005 until September 2009, Vice President of Corporate Development at Mendel Biotechnology and founder and Chief Business Officer of Poetic Genetics, Inc. Prior to that, Mr. Yanchik specialized in corporate and securities law at Cahill Gordon & Reindel and Venture Law Group.
 Mr. Yanchik received a B.B.A. from Loyola College and a J.D. from the Villanova University School of Law.
 We believe Mr. Yanchik is qualified to serve on our board of directors due to his extensive business, legal and investment experience, his knowledge of our company and his experience as a chief executive officer of a life sciences company.

-Class II Directors
+Class II Director Nominees